- Here’s a list of the top six second-generation NBA players.

 Stephen Curry (son of Dell Curry)

 Picked by the Utah Jazz as its 15th pick in the 1986 NBA Draft, Dell Curry has forged a path to his son, Stephen Curry.
 The former Virginia Tech standout played for five teams in 16 seasons and was awarded the 6th Man of the Year honor in 1994.
 His passion has ascended to his son, Steph Curry, who pursued the same road.
-The younger Curry has since revolutionized the game with his incredible shooting, on his way to three titles, two MVP awards, seven NBA All-Star selections and the leader for most three-pointers made in history.
+The younger Curry has since revolutionized the game with his incredible shooting, on his way to three titles, two MVP awards, seven NBA All-Star selections and the leader for the most playoff three-pointers made and in the regular season.

 Steph Curry gave his record-breaking ball to his dad, Dell Curry ❤️